ProjectKorra/AvatarMod/README.md

 If you are looking to join the team to create this mod, please contact with any of the following
 ways:

-* FavouriteDragon, the current lead developer for the Av2 project - reachable via ninjadragon008@icloud.com
+* FavouriteDragon, the current manager of the Av2 project - reachable via [mail](mailto:ninjadragon008@icloud.com) or [on our Discord server](https://discord.gg/jPVMETb)
+* Mahtaran, the main developer of the Av2 project - reachable via [mail](mailto:mahtaran@amuzil.com) or [on our Discord server](https://discord.gg/jPVMETb)
-* Mist, the creator and owner of the ProjectKorra group - apply at [projectkorra.com](http://projectkorra.com/join-the-team/)
+* Mist, the creator and owner of the ProjectKorra group - reachable via the (currently broken) application form at [projectkorra.com](http://projectkorra.com/join-the-team/)

-We will then contact you with information about getting set up and possible work to complete.
+We will get back to you shortly.

-Code setup
+Repository setup
 ----------

-If you want to mess around with the code, but not join the team, there is still documentation available to everybody at [readthedocs](http://avatarmod-docs.readthedocs.io/en/latest/).
+If you want to mess around with the code, but not join the team, there is documentation available to everybody at [readthedocs](http://avatarmod-docs.readthedocs.io/en/latest/).
-Instructions on installing the code are [here](http://avatarmod-docs.readthedocs.io/en/latest/setup.html).
+Instructions on setting up the repository are [here](http://avatarmod-docs.readthedocs.io/en/latest/setup.html).

 Credits
 -------